awawa-dev/HyperSPI/README.md

 # Multi-Segment Wiring (ESP32 and ESP32-S2 only)

+Using parallel multi-segment allows you to double your Neopixel (e.g. sk6812 RGBW) LED strip refresh rate by dividing it into two smaller equal parts.
+Both smaller segments are perfectly in sync so you don't need to worry about it.
 Proposed example of building a multisegment:
 - Divide a long or dense strip of LEDs into 2 smaller equal parts.
 So `SECOND_SEGMENT_START_INDEX` in the HyperSerialESP32 firmware is the total number of LEDs divided by 2.
 - Build your first segment traditional way e.g. clockwise, so it starts somewhere in middle of the bottom of frame/TV and ends in the middle of the top of frame/TV
 - Start the second segment in the opposite direction to the first one e.g. counterclockwise (`SECOND_SEGMENT_REVERSED` option in the HyperSerialESP32 firmware configuration must be enabled).
 So it starts somewhere in the middle of the bottom of the frame/TV and ends in the middle of the top of the TV/frame.
 Both segments should be connected at the top but only 5v and ground ( NOT the data line).